 Our Small Specialist Class caters for up to 10 children with Educational Health Care (EHC) plans for Complex Learning and Social Communication Difficulties.
-It is staffed by two specialist teachers and two specialist teaching assistants.
-The children are taught as a single class when learning is based on individual education programmes and teaching is differentiated according to ability..
-Due the current government requirements during COVID-19 for maintaining consistent groups, the SSC pupils currently only mix with their own 'bubble' which consists of the SSC class itself and the two Year 3 classes.
+It is staffed by one (full time equivalent) specialist teacher and a specialist teaching assistant.
+The children are taught as a single class when learning is based on individual education programmes and teaching is differentiated according to ability.
+As befits our policy of inclusion, we aim for there to be regular opportunities for pupils from our SSC to integrate with their peers in mainstream school, however this is limited to break and playtimes currently due to the Covid 19 pandemic.